 Purpose

 The requesting Line Manager has received the notification that a member of the HR Administrator dynamic group has approved the position creation he or she has requested.
 He or she can access the system via the link provided in this email to check details to the workflow activities.
 The position can be viewed in the position org chart and an employee can now be hired on this position.

+This is an automated step, and no manual execution is required.

 Note

-For details on hiring an employee, you can refer to test script of scope item Add New Employee / Rehire (FJ0).
+In case the Core content in your SAP SuccessFactors Employee Central instance has been deployed with the SAP Best Practices, you can refer to test script of scope item Add New Employee / Rehire (FJ0) for details on hiring an employee.

-This is an automated step, and no manual execution is required.
+In case employees already exist in the SAP SuccessFactors Employee Central instance at the point in time when Position Management is implemented, these employees can be assigned to the newly created position as appropriate.
+This is sketched in the Appendix of this document.

 Recommendation

 Continue in the process execution with process step 4.2.6 Viewing New Position.